 So, now you’re out on the trail.
 What things are going to cause you to call it quits?

 In fact, she went to great lengths to convince me that I didn’t even need a reason!
-But when you write and talk about your hiking adventures on social media quitting is not a good look.
+But when you write and talk about your hiking adventures on social media quitting is not a good look, at least in my own mind.
 While that’s a consideration for me it’s not one I rate highly.
 For me it is more about disappointing myself rather than disappointing others.
 I will often spend months training for longer hikes to give myself the best chance for success.
 If I really feel I should quit, I will.

-As I write this article I’ve had, what Gill describes as the ‘man cold’ for the past three weeks – it is just bad enough to prevent me from hiking.
+When I wrote this article I had, what Gill describes as the ‘man cold’ for the past three weeks – it is just bad enough to prevent me from hiking.
 Choosing not to hike is my very conscious decision but despite that it still doesn’t sit comfortably.

 I’m a strong believer in planning for any hike.
 Identifying when or under what circumstances you will pull out of a hike should be part of this planning process.